ch-stark/bry-blogs/acm/policy-templating-part1.md

 ![Namespace Policy](images/part1-policygenerator-0.png)

 ## "eq" function instead of || to compare 1:n
-In the case where we want to compare and test an object to see if it equals one out of multiple values we would normally write our if statment as follows:
+In the case where we want to compare and test an object to see if it equals one out of multiple values we would normally write our if statement as follows:
 ~~~
 $myObject == Arg1 || $myObject == Arg2  || $myObject == Arg3
 ~~~